csikasote/BembaSpeech/README.md

 # bemba-language-corpus

-	In this Bemba language data collection project, the target hours of this ASR dataset per set is as follows:
+For this project, the target hours of the ASR dataset per respective set is as follows:

 	- train set: 20hrs
-		- dev set: 2hrs:
+	- valid set: 2hrs
 	- test set: 1hr

 At the moment, there are 16hrs: 11 minutes of recorded speech.

 	<bemba_language_corpus>
 		|